BruneauLab-GladstoneInstitutes/SimpleSynapse/README.md

-# SimpleSynapse
+# simpleSynapse

-[Synapse](https://www.synapse.org/) is an open source software platform for researchers to coordinate projects and freely store their data.
-SimpleSynapse is Python API that allows data scientists to organize and sync data.
+[Synapse](https://www.synapse.org/) is an open source software platform for researchers to coordinate projects and freely store their data. simpleSynapse is a Python API that allows data scientists to organize and sync data.

 # Environment Setup